Nebbs82/Challenge-13/README.md

 - [Questions](#questions)

 ## Installation
-bun run build && bun run dev
+bun run build && bun run dev to run locally or visit the deployed site @ [Candidate Search](https://candidatesearchbcs.netlify.app/)

 ## Usage
 To be used to find suitable employment candidates via their github profiles